-No matter the climate you live in, your house may contain toxic mold due to moisture in the air or any kind of flood - basement to kitchen sink.
-Unless you built the home you live in, it's hard to know its history - mold may have started growing decades ago or more recently.
-Normally homes and apartments are painted before new owners or renters move in, further hiding (but definitely not fixing) the problem.
+No matter the climate you live in, your house may contain toxic mold due to humid air or any kind of water damage.
+Unless you built the home you live in, it's hard to know its history—mold may have started growing decades ago or more recently.
+Normally, homes and apartments are painted before new owners or renters move in, further hiding (but definitely not fixing) the problem.
 Just because you can't see it, doesn't mean it can't cause you serious health issues or even death.

 If any of the following applies to you, it would be worth taking the first steps to determine if you have a toxic mold in your home: